Overdose (horse): Racing career

 Overdose had an unbeaten series of 14 races.
 In these races he won with a total of 116,5 lengths, which means 8,3 lengths per race in average.

 He ran a new track record at his home track (Kincsem Park, Budapest, Hungary), for his first ever race (in which he was victorious with 18 lengths).

 In 2008 he was named Wunderpferd (wonderhorse) in Germany, for winning German sprint races – including the Group 2 Goldene Peitsche – in such a dominant style.

 He won a Group I race at Longchamp, but the race was declared void due to a non-opening gate.
 His time was only 0,1 second behind the track record of Habibti.
 He did not participate in the re-run at the end of the day, since his unbeaten record was at risk.

+Quote: "At this moment, I don't care about the money, the rewards, or the hype around him.
+The only important thing is that the horse stays healthy.
+Basically, Overdose has proven that he is much better than these horses and nobody could have beaten him today, Zoltán Mikóczy said.

+According to the owner of the SCH Racing racing stable, the officials of the organizer France Galop are well aware that they made a huge mistake, but they do not want to officially admit it.
+The Hungarian team would like to receive the official position from the organizers even before the supplementary competition is ordered, but they refuse to do so "citing various excuses".

+In the interpretation of the Hungarian team, the judge simply did not stop the race, but kept the flag, which meant to the jockey that everything was fine.
+"This is a huge embarrassment for the organizers, which they don't want to acknowledge and are now trying to smooth over the whole thing," added Mikóczy.

+According to the owner of Overdose, one of the reasons for this could be that the "savior of the French" got off to a bad start and "stayed in the race", while the Hungarian horse gave his all.
+If the competition were to restart now, it would simply not be legal, because "there would not be equal opportunities," said Mikóczy.

+Before the race, the bookies had Overdose as the second most likely to win.
+In a competition of this rank, but at a different distance, the unbeatable Kincsem was the last to start in Hungarian colors.

 Only a month later Overdose won a Group III race in Rome, with a dominating 10 lengths.